A measurement of the mean electronic excitation energy of liquid xenon: Discussion and conclusion

 Using Eq.~\ref{eq:W_value_def}, we obtain

 Thus, for a measured energy resolution, the Fano factor can be determined based on $W$~\cite{Seguinot:1995uf}, and a lower value of $W$ would imply a higher Fano factor.

 Due to these implications, we expect our work to provoke other independent measurements of the $W$"~value and studies as to the origin of the deviation of almost $\SI{20}{\%}$ compared to other low-energy measurements.
-New measurements of the $W$"~value in LXe would also provide valuable input to the Noble Element Simulation Technique~v2.0 (NEST~v2.0)~\cite{Brodsky:2019}, which aims to model the absolute light and charge yields in LXe detectors for different energies and electric drift fields.
+New measurements of the $W$"~value in LXe would also provide valuable input to NEST~\cite{Szydagis:2011tk}, which aims to model the absolute light and charge yields in LXe detectors for different energies and electric drift fields.